If you’re wondering where to find the best Christmas lights in Savannah, I can help!

 If it’s traditional Christmas decor you’re after, try exploring the squares throughout the Historic District.

-The Downtown Neighborhood Association (DNA) and the residents who live in the homes surrounding each square decorate them with greenery and red ribbons to celebrate the season.
+The Downtown Neighborhood Association (DNA) and residents who live in the homes surrounding each square decorate them with greenery and red ribbons to celebrate the season.

 Daytime shot of the white Victorian-style gazebo in Whitefield Square, draped in Christmas greenery and red ribbon